 The Lord said that he is the Alpha and the Omega—the Beginning and the End (Rev. 22:13); therefore, God existed billions of years ago and he will continue to exist billions of years from now.
 Only such an incredible God could plan the future of mankind and predict events long before they were destined to occur!
 For those that love him, his Word reveals His plan for the Last Days and His promise of eternal life in the ages to come.

 Even from this broad overview of Biblical history, it is relatively easy to see how the events of the end fit into the plan of God and where mankind is headed in the future even beyond the Second Coming.
-It is also clear that the primary pivot points of Biblical history revolve around relatively few events and that most of them would not even be noted by secular historians.
+It is also clear that the pivotal points of Biblical history revolve around relatively few events and that most of them would not even be noted by secular historians.
 Nevertheless they are crucial for a complete understanding of Biblical prophecy and for where the End Times fits into this picture.
 Therefore, all of history including prophetic events that are still in our future can be broken down into the following defining moments:

 1. The creation of the universe and the Earth

 7. The scattering of the Northern Kingdom of Israel